 Are you looking for the best camera app for iPhone?
 Is the built-in iPhone Camera app good enough?
-Or do you need more powerful manual camera controls?
+Or do you need more powerful manual iPhone camera controls?
 In this article, you’ll discover the four best camera apps for iPhone.
 And we’ll help you choose the best iPhone camera app for your needs.

 1. Built-In iPhone Camera App

 Best For: Shooting photos and videos in most situations